 No. Stevenson University does not require health insurance.
 The Wellness Center does not accept health insurance.
 Charges for services are billed to student accounts.
-The Wellness Center can print receipts which you can submit to your insurance company.
 Students are encouraged to retain health insurance and carry their card with them (for referrals, lab testing, etc.).
 Unfortunately, at this time we are not offering a university health insurance plan.
 Consider the following:

 - Check with your parent/guardian to see if you can remain on their policy

-What should I expect if I made an appointment with the Wellness Center?
+What should I expect if I make an appointment with the Wellness Center?

-Upon arriving to the Wellness Center, you will be asked to sign in.
-If this if your first appointment with the Wellness Center, you will be asked to complete paperwork before your appointment.
-Please plan to arrive a few minutes early to your initial healthcare or counseling appointment to allow time to complete the paperwork.
+Upon arriving to the Wellness Center, you will be asked to sign in at one of our computer kiosks.
+Please bring your SU ID and insurance card, if you have one.
+Please plan to arrive a few minutes early to allow time to complete the sign in process.

 Does the Wellness Center provide notes for excusal from class?

-- A medical excuse note will not determine if you will be allowed to make up a missed assignment or if your absence will be officially excused.
-The decision is solely the responsibility of the instructor.
+Students may request proof of a visit to the Wellness Center after a visit, or by contacting the front desk.
+However, this note does not determine if you will be allowed to make up a missed assignment or if your absence will be officially excused.
+This decision is solely the responsibility of the instructor.